 Finally, the Law of Victory requires a leader dedicated to victory.
 Leaders are responsible for providing the motivation, resources, and vision for a company to succeed.
 It takes a real leader to make things happen.

 Making the Law of Victory work for your business takes more than a desire to succeed.
 In his chapter on the Law of Victory, John Maxwell outlines a few key steps every leader should take.

 First, you need to take responsibility for the success of your team.
 If one member falls short, ask yourself honestly if you gave them all the resources they needed to succeed.
-Much of the time, if an employee is struggling, it’s because we are not in tune with their individual needs.
+So much if an employee is struggling, it’s because we are not in tune with their needs.

 Also, it’s up to you to lead by example.
 You must be committed to your business above all things; if you’re not, ask yourself why.
-It might be a sign that your current goals aren’t aligned with your vision.
-You have to model the kind of commitment to the company that you want to see in your employees.
+It might indicate that your current goals aren’t aligned with your vision.
+You must model the kind of commitment to the company you want to see in your employees.

-You also need to have the right people on your team to cover every base.
-Make a list of skills that you need in your business to achieve success and see if your current staff fits the bill.
-If not, you will need to either train your existing staff or shuffle people around to make room for new hires.
+It would help if you also had the right people on your team to cover every base.
+Make a list of skills needed in your business to succeed and see if your current staff fits the bill.
+If not, you will need to train your existing staff or shuffle people around to make room for new hires.

-Victory is a team effort, but it’s one that starts at the top.
-If you need some guidance on leading your team to victory, fill out my contact form, and we’ll schedule a free video call to talk about your business’s needs.
+Victory is a team effort, but it starts at the top.
+If you need guidance on leading your team to victory, fill out my contact form, and we’ll schedule a free video call to discuss your business’s needs.

 Watch the video below for more information on John C. Maxwell and why I like this book so much.